ephel-lang/ephel/ROADMAP.md

 ```

 This compiler is a simple and basic runtime dedicated
-to the interpretation of Nethra like source code.
+to the interpretation of a subset of Ephel source code.

 ### Stage 2: Ephel Compiler